Chapter Seventy Seven

 On the property management side, it’s different.
 She charges the same percentage to everyone, and it’s on the high end of management companies.
 Her offices are upscale, the staff dresses professionally, dark business suits, ties, haircuts, she provides allowances for all of it.
 Nikko and Zi set the dress standard, they don’t go casual even on weekends.
 Women flock to her, she has day care and the staff have free access to the clinics in our buildings.
 Finding and retaining highly competent employees has never been an issue.
 Clients have orderly, well maintained, spotlessly clean common areas, the space stays leased.

-She makes us a ton of money, spends relatively little, most of it gets donated to The Sylk Trust, which is for the benefit of Amaya, Chloe, the twins and whoever else we decide to give money to.
+She makes us a ton of money, spends relatively little, most of it gets donated to the Sylk Trust, technically an education focused entity, thus the tax free status.
+Also for the benefit of Amaya, Chloe, the twins, and whoever else we decide to give money to.
 For now, it’s stacking up, fifty million as I recall but I haven’t looked in a while.

 Amaya, “We had our first socialization session today, Daria and Dasha performed satisfactorily.
 I am absolutely confident they will come to handle social interaction flawlessly.”